davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ## Why use the pre-built standard library for procedural macros and build-scripts?
 [rationale-sysroot-for-host-deps]: #why-use-the-pre-built-standard-library-for-procedural-macros-and-build-scripts

-Procedural macros and build scripts always run on the host and need to be built with a configuration that are compatible with the host toolchain's Cargo and rustc.
-There is little advantage to using a custom standard library with procedural macros or build scripts, as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.
-Procedural macros must link against the compiler which further limits potential use cases to those without `target-modifiers`.
+Procedural macros always run on the host and need to be built with a configuration that are compatible with the host toolchain's rustc as they need to be linked against it.
+Similarly, build scripts do not inherit `RUSTFLAGS` from the environment so the standard library they link against must be built with a configuration compatible with the target's default.

+There is little advantage to using a custom standard library with procedural macros or build scripts as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.
+The fact that any configuration cannot change `target-modifiers` further limits any potential uses.

 ↩ [*Proposal*][proposal]